lervag/vimtex/DOCUMENTATION.md

 # ftplugin
-Well nothing really big to say here: If you open a `bib` or `tex` tiletype it'll look, if you have VimTex has been loaded.
+Well nothing really big to say here: If you open a `bib` or `tex` tiletype it'll look, if you have VimTeX has been loaded.

 # indent
 The main function is `VimtexIndent` which returns the indent of the next line